hbi133580/bird-classification/README.md

 # bird-classification
-CSE 455 final project: image classification using a neural network.
+Image classification using a neural network.
 This is a short documentation of my process.
 A video with a short demo and some more explanations can be found [here](https://www.youtube.com/watch?v=0YdsuQivxTU).

 # Objective